LauJosefsen/otel-sigalrm-non-exit-reproducer/README.md

 reproducer-1  | Warning: PDO::exec(): OpenTelemetry: post hook threw exception, class=PDO function=exec message=null in Unknown on line 0
 ```

-it also seems the process reaches a bad state, where it no longers loops the while loop, and eventually gets an out of memory error.
+The process does not exit as expected.
+Instead it seems to get stuck in a bad state, where it no longers loops the while loop, and eventually gets an out of memory error.

 ```
 reproducer-1  | Fatal error: Allowed memory size of 134217728 bytes exhausted (tried to allocate 4096 bytes) in /reproducer.php on line 26